YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 The script _"00-post-creation-bootstrap.sql"_ ensures that these conditions are met, both for a freshly-created PG cluster and for a freshly-created YB cluster.
 (Of course, a newly-created PG cluster has no _yugabyte_ role or _yugabyte_ database.)
 If you incorporate this into a Linux shell script that drops and re-creates the cluster, and that configures password authentication, then you'll be able to run  _01-re-initialize-ybmt-clstr_ immediately after re-creating a cluster from scratch.
 It isn't necessary to configure your cluster to use password authentication.
 But you'll get the most realistic experience if you do this.
 This is why the _"00-post-creation-bootstrap.sql"_ script sets a known password for the _yugabyte_ superuser.

 The _"01-re-initialize-ybmt-clstr.sql"_ script drops everything that it needs to in order to define a standard starting state and then does the required configuration.
-The configuration creates the _clstr$mgr_ and _clstr_developer_ roles and creates views, procedures, and other schema objects in dedicated schemas in the _yugabyte_ database and in the _template1_ database.
+The configuration creates the _clstr$mgr_ and _clstr_developer_ roles and creates views, procedures, and other schema-objects in dedicated schemas in the _yugabyte_ database and in the _template1_ database.

 - The _mgr_ schema in the _yugabyte_ database is configured with procedures that support the provisioning of tenant databases.
 - The _template1_ database is provisioned with: procedures, in the _mgr_ schema, that support a standard way to provision local roles in any tenant database; some domains, in the _dt_utils_ schema and associated procedures that rationalize interval arithmetic; and the _pgcrypto_ and _tablefunc_ extensions in the _extensions_ schema.
 The _mgr_ schema also has some views that encapsulate typically useful join queries between the _"pg_catalog"_ tables and some table functions to render the output of queries against these views (using whitespace, and similar, to improve readability).
 In addition, the configuration creates a small few functions and procedures in the _client_safe_ schema.
 These are considered to be safe for use by sessions that authorize as the _dN$client_ role (see below) to allow client-side application developers to test, and time, the application's API procedures that are exposed for this role using _psql_ or _ysqlsh_.